Cassini-17/Quiz-plz/README.md

 # Quiz-plz
 Create MCQ questions, arrange them into topics/categories and retrieve them as JSON

-**Website currently doesn't render well on mobile, since Viewport tag has not yet been implemented.
-Please use it from PC!**
+**Website currently doesn't render well on mobile, Please use it from PC!**
 - link to the deployed project on Heroku: https://quiz-plz.herokuapp.com

 ## Description
-Quiz-plz is a server-side swift app written using Vapor framework, Fluent ORM (powered byPostgreSQL).
+Quiz-plz is a server-side swift app written using Vapor framework, Fluent ORM (powered by PostgreSQL).
 It allows users to retrieve multiple-choice questions in the JSON form and use them where needed (e.g Mobile app).
 Currently, only the admin can authneticate on the front-end and add new questions/categories of questions, however there is a public API which can be used to retrieve already existing data.

 ### Public API